ess/factis/README.md

 There are two sides of this story, really:

-* It's generally accepted that being able to track things over the course of an indempotent test (a user's email address, the number of stars in the known galaxy, etc) makes it easier to write tests.
+* It's generally accepted that being able to track things over the course of an idempotent test (a user's email address, the number of stars in the known galaxy, etc) makes it easier to write tests.
 Rather than thinking "my email address is user@example.com" repeatedly, you can just accept that you have an email address.